 Our Research on Supply and Demand for Ecosystem Services

 On a regional scale we want to understand how the decision-making of land users is influenced by perceptions of ecosystem services as well as by climate change, markets and policies.
-The impact of the resulting land use and land cover pattern on ecosystem services and biodiversity is investigated in case study regions in South Korea, Ethiopia, Costa Rica and Switzerland.
+The impact of the resulting land use and land cover pattern on ecosystem services and biodiversity is investigated in case study regions in Germany, South Korea, Ethiopia, Costa Rica and Switzerland.
 We mainly use spatial modelling, remote sensing and surveys.

 Much of our research aims at supporting decision-makers in their attempt to manage product systems and landscape systems with respect to land use, biodiversity and ecosystem services.